AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learner-transcripts.md

 ## Customize columns {#customize-columns-lt}

 An Administrator can customize the columns exported in a Learner Transcript report.
-Admins, Custom Admins, and Managers can configure the columns before exporting the report.&nbsp;
+Admins, Custom Admins, and Managers can configure the columns before exporting the report.

-On the&nbsp;**Learner Transcripts**&nbsp;dialog,&nbsp;click&nbsp;**Advanced Options**.
-In the&nbsp;**Configure Export Format&nbsp;**section, choose the columns that you want to export.
+On the **Learner Transcripts** dialog, click **Advanced Options**.
+In the **Configure Export Format** section, choose the columns that you want to export.

 ![](assets/image024.png)